wylieza/cscassignment4/README.txt

 =================
     COMPILING
 =================
-Currently there are issue with compiling, so the default 'make' command does not work.
-To compile the program issue the command: make comp
+The source code is compiled by simply typing 'make'

-If the above fails (it should not) the following command will compile the program: javac src/*.java -cp bin/ -d bin/
+Alternatively the following command may be used compile the program manually: javac src/*.java -cp bin/ -d bin/

 =================